 Pursuant to the Florida Supreme Court's ruling in Engle v.
 Liggett Group Inc., which decertified the Engle class on a prospective basis, former class members had until January 2008 to file individual lawsuits.
 Lawsuits by individuals requesting the benefit of the Engle ruling are referred to as the "Engle progeny" cases.
-In October 2013, the Company announced a settlement of the claims of more than 4,900 Engle progeny plaintiffs.
-This settlement is referred to as Engle Progeny Settlement I. In December 2016, the Company announced the settlement of an additional 124 cases.
-This settlement is referred to as Engle Progeny Settlement II.
-Notwithstanding the settlements, the claims of approximately 80 Engle progeny plaintiffs remain pending.
+Liggett has resolved the claims of all but approximately 75 Engle progeny plaintiffs.
 For more information on the Engle case and on the settlement, see "Note 8.
 Contingencies."

-(i) Engle Progeny Cases with trial dates through March 31, 2019.
+(i) Engle Progeny Cases with trial dates through June 30, 2019.

 Noe v.
 R.J.
-Reynolds Tobacco Co., et al., Case No 07-3791, Circuit Court of the Fifth Judicial Circuit, Marion County (case filed 12/10/07).
+Reynolds, et al., Case No 07-3791, Circuit Court of the 5th Judicial Circuit, Marion County (case filed 12/10/07).
 One individual suing on behalf of the estate and survivors of a deceased smoker.
 The case is set for trial starting 03/11/19.